JinRecords/4k-keypad-configurator/index.md

 #### Quick Start Guide

-- Upon recieving the keypad, peel back the silver film located at the bottom of the keypad.
+- Upon receiving the keypad, peel back the silver film located at the bottom of the keypad.
 - Place the keypad firmly on a flat surface, apply pressure to the middle of the keypad to fix it in place.
 - Plug in the usb cable to the keypad and to your device.
 - See below for more customization!